Advisory Groups

 Additionally, the community benefits conversation will not include a specific agreement just addressing community benefits.
 Instead, the community benefits will be added to contract specifications, environmental documents, or other documents as appropriate to ensure accountability for implementation of the community benefits.

-The IBR program will convene a Community Benefits Advisory Group with representation from both states as well as key community groups.
+The IBR program convened the CBAG with representation from both states as well as key community groups.

-This advisory group will develop recommendations to advise IBR on how to leverage the program’s work to achieve the greatest positive benefit to communities in the program area and the broader region.
-Further, the advisory group will advise on the establishment of accountability mechanisms for commitments made in the community benefit process.
+This advisory group developed recommendations to advise IBR on how to leverage the program’s work to achieve the greatest positive benefit to communities in the program area and the broader region.
+Further, the advisory group advised on the establishment of accountability mechanisms for commitments made in the community benefit process.
+CBAG's final meeting took place in May.

 Community Benefits Advisory Group Meeting Information